 This is the fifth annual book resulting from a collaboration between the Reading the Media and Graphic Arts classes at Lincoln High School in Portland, Oregon.

 Reading the Media student were asked to chose a single sentence from each chapter of George Orwell's 1984 that best highlighted the meaning of that chapter.
 They then wrote a small paragraph describing the context and significance of that sentence.
 Graphic Arts students then used digital media to illustrate each of these snapshots of the book.

 The result is an extremely abridged, more visual representation of Orwell's classic work.
 We hope you enjoy the experience.

 I currently teach Graphic Arts at Lincoln High School in Portland, Oregon.
 I grew up in Central Oregon.
 After earning Bachelors degrees in both Art and Art Education I moved to Chicago, where I taught in public high schools for several years.
 Along with a friend, I also opened and ran an art gallery – 4Art Inc. – for two years.
-My art and photography is still developing, but in general, it usually focuses on subtle urban forms, the power of nature, and often the interplay between the two.

 Little Brother is Watching Back (hardcover) Published August 27, 2013